Centrus Composite Rotary

 Brad Clinton knew something had to change when milking 500 cows on his farm’s old double-up milking parlour was taking five-to-six hours.

 “Our double six, step-up parlour was pretty efficient when we had a smaller herd.
 You could milk about 90 to 100 cows per hour.

 “Then we were milking 500 cows, three times a day, it was pretty labour intensive and not really what this type of parlour was meant for.”

-The Clinton Farm, in Bear Creek, Wisconsin in the US, produces about 90 pounds (about 40kgs) of milk per day and supplies to Saputo Dairy.
+The Clinton Farm, in Bear Creek, Wisconsin in the US, produces about 80 pounds (about 37kgs) of milk per day, per cow, and supplies to Saputo Dairy.
 The property is 2300 acres and the farm grows its own crops as well as some cash crops too.

 The family farm launched a major expansion plan in 2018 and at the top of the list was a new milking system.

 “We just knew that the type of parlour we were using, with the amount of cows we were milking, something had to change.

 “We had to do something different and I kind of always knew that I’d want to go into a rotary, if the chance came up to build a new parlour.”

 Brad said Waikato Milking Systems wasn’t a well-known brand in Wisconsin at the time the family planned its redevelopment project.